-features.
-The practical standpoint is not a standpoint disconnected from the world of experience, but rather a standpoint that sees that world as the effect rather than the cause of one's choices.
-This characterization of the practical standpoint also allows for an answer to the question of the "reality" of freedom by providing a two-standpoint way of articulating what Eric Watkins has called the "dependency thesis."
-Thus two-standpoint theories can make sense of theory in deliberation, they can coherently claim that human beings are "really" free (while also, in a subsidiary sense, unfree), and they can make sense of the dependence of "appearances" on "things in themselves" in terms of the priority of practical reason.
+This paper started with the problem of incorporating the content of scientific or theoretical claims into deliberation or, more generally, a practical standpoint on human actions.
+The key to solving that problem is seeing that the practical standpoint makes claims about the natural world, but only insofar as those claims are incorporated into reasons for action, either as consequences of action or as relevant contextual features.
+The practical standpoint is not a standpoint disconnected from the world of experience, but rather a standpoint that sees that world as the effect rather than the cause of choices.
+This characterization of the practical standpoint also allows for an answer to the question of the "reality" of freedom by providing a two-standpoint way of articulating what Eric Watkins has called the "grounding thesis."
+Thus two-standpoint theories can make sense of theory-in-deliberation, they can coherently claim that human beings are "really" free (while also, in a subsidiary sense, unfree), and they can make sense of the dependence of "appearances" on "things-in-themselves" in terms of the priority of practical reason.

-Unfortunately, the asymmetry between standpoints that provides for a two-standpoint account of dependency poses a new theory-indeliberation problem in the context of certain sorts of theoretical claims that might play a role in certain sorts of deliberation.
-In particular, the dependency thesis claims that human freedom grounds the world as it appears, and this grounding relationship is not reciprocal.
-This claim might seem problematic given that, scientifically speaking, there do seem to be purely empirical causes of various human choices, but (as we saw in section two) the necessary incompleteness of scientific explanation opens room within the deliberative standpoint for seeing "causal" preconditions as a context for choice rather than a determinant of choice.
-But a different kind of problem arises when one seeks to make use of empirical claims about causes of human action from a practical standpoint.
-The sorts of theoretical claims that have the potential to raise a serious theory-in-deliberation problem are theoretical claims about causal influences on choices, where those theoretical claims are made use of as causal claims and the choices are considered as free choices in a practical context.
+Unfortunately, the asymmetry between standpoints that permits a two-standpoint account of dependency poses a new theory-indeliberation problem in the context of certain sorts of theoretical claims that might play a role in certain sorts of deliberation.
+In particular, the grounding thesis claims that human freedom grounds the world as it appears, and that this grounding relationship is not reciprocal.
+This claim might seem problematic given that, scientifically speaking, there seem to be purely empirical causes of various human choices, but the necessary incompleteness of scientific explanation opens room within the deliberative standpoint for seeing "causal" preconditions as a context for choice rather than a determinant of choice.
+But a different problem arises when one seeks to make use of empirical claims about causes of human action from a practical standpoint.
+The sorts of theoretical claims that have the potential to raise a serious theory-indeliberation problem are theoretical claims about causal influences on choices, where those theoretical claims are treated as causal claims and the choices are considered as free choices.

-Unfortunately, there seem to be such theoretical claims.24 For Kant, they arise explicitly in the context of what he calls "moral anthropology."
-As Kant explains in the Metaphysics of Morals, of a metaphysics of morals.
+Unfortunately, there seem to be such theoretical claims.26 For Kant, they arise explicitly in the context of what he calls "moral anthropology."
+As Kant explains in the Metaphysics of Morals,

+Moral anthropology...would deal...with the subjective conditions in human nature that hinder people or help them in fulfilling the laws of a metaphysics of morals.
 It would deal with the development, spreading, and strengthening of moral principles (in education in schools and in popular instruction).
 (6:217)

-Moral anthropology . . . would deal . . . with the subjective conditions in human nature that hinder people or help them in fulfilling the laws